Python OCR Tutorial: Recognize SEMI Semiconductor Fonts with Dynamsoft Capture Vision SDK

 For model-related questions, please contact Dynamsoft Support.

-Step 3: Load Recognition Settings
+Step 3: Configure SEMI OCR Recognition from a JSON Settings File

 Besides the model file, recognition settings must be loaded from a semi-ocr.json file.